chasembowers/poker-learn/README.md

 ## Description

-This project is a rough first draft of a No Limit Texas Holdem Simulator, which involves players who learn iteratively using machine learning.
+This project is a rough prototype of a No Limit Texas Holdem Simulator, which involves players who learn iteratively using machine learning.
 Fundamentally, the simulation consists of the Table object requesting actions from the Player object.
 The player calculates the set of all possible actions given the current state of the game and responds with an action.
 Before the first round of learning, players choose a random action.